schwittlick/tripoly/README.md

 A basic video of how to use it here: [images/walkthrough_video.mp4](images/walkthrough_video.mp4)

-### code
+### Code

-Our game contract source code is [tripoly/main.mligo](./tripoly/main.mligo).
+Our game contract source code is [here](./tripoly/main.mligo)

-The frontend code is [frontend/index.html](./frontend/index.html)
+The frontend code is [here](/webapp/)

+#### Endpoints

+##### Join(str)
+Join the game and pass your player name

+##### Leave
+Leave the game

+##### Dice(rolled_number : nat)
+Once you are in the game (joined) you can roll the dice and advance on the playing field

+##### Support
+You can support the project of your current position.
+This token has an amount, you will buy the nft.

+##### Clock
+A debug endpoint.
+Call this in order to entire step the game forward.
+This force-steps inactive players one step forward.
+The game is round-based, meaning you can only roll the dice when everybody else has finished the previous round already.

+##### SetField(idx : nat, stock : nat, addr : address, price : tez, co2_multiplier : nat)
+An admin-endpoint for now.
+The admin can set a new token for a field.

+##### Payout
+An admin-endpoint.
+Sends balance from the contract to the admin.

+##### Refill
+A cosmetic public endpoint to send xtz balance to the contract.

-### next steps for making the game a real product
+### Next steps for making the game a real product

     1. balance game parameters (timeout, bounty, amount of playing fields, nft prices etc)
-    2. per field 3 nfts with multiple editions ( research, proto etc)
+    2. per field 3 nfts with multiple editions ( research, prototype, startup etc)
     3. activity fields (go back to start without bounty etc), to avoid/reduce the possibility for people to play only to get tezos by making rounds
     4. market place to trade supported projects (secondary market)
-    5. how to refill the game? reset mode?
-    6. people could be able to vote for which project include in the field
+    5. project submission mechanism. see below
-    7. fix random number problem
+    6. fix random number problem
-    8. frontend needs to be responsibe and dynamic
+    7. frontend needs to be responsibe and dynamic
-    9. a round based mechanism, so all players are in sync, nobody can roll more than others
-    10. calculate saved co2 depending on how many nfts collected
-    11. create leaderboard of people who saved the most co2 by supporting projects
+    8.  create leaderboard of people who saved the most co2 by supporting projects
-    12. when you join the game it should cost a small fee
-    13. add a refill entrypoint to stock up on funds
-    14. send nft price to the contract instead of owner
-    15. branding & communication to talk about the project
+    9.  branding & communication to talk about the project
-    16. how to add contract metadata to origination?
+    10. how to add contract metadata to origination?
 (TZIP-16)

+#### Project submission mechanism
+Once all projects from a field are sold out, it's time to refill the game, so it can continue.
+There will be a separate mechanism for that, a submission contract.

+The submission contract will be a superset of a FA2 token minter.
+Any player can mint a token that includes basic data as name, description, 3d file (usdz), image and price in XTZ.
+This token will be minted and after an approval stage with a curator (dao, voting?) placed in a waiting queue.
+Once a playing field / a project has been supported by a player, it is sold out and will automatically be replaced by a new project from the waiting queue of new project.

-### notes
+### Notes

-We are making use of OpenMinter to mint tokens.
-Also we are using the nftshop contract from the tacode tutorial.
+We are making use of OpenMinter to pre-mint tokens.
+In the future these will be minted by players of the game.

 For this we mint tokens, send them by hand to our contract.
 Before we do that, we need to mint all tokens and send them to the storage of out contract after we deployed it with the storage containing all our minted token addresses.
 Check [the storage file](./tripoly/main_storage.mligo) Once this is complete it's possible to interact with our contract via it's 'Support' entry point.
 This call needs to have the same amount associated than the price of the token.
+A playing field can be re-filled with a new token via the SetField endpoint.

 ### questions